irondarrius/IronOcr.Examples/examples/ocr-drawing/README.md

 ***Based on <https://ironsoftware.com/examples/ocr-drawing/>***

-`IronSoftware.Drawing` is a freely available library created by Iron Software, designed to assist C# Software Engineers in substituting `**System.Drawing**` within .NET projects, accommodating applications across Windows, macOS, and Linux.
+`IronSoftware.Drawing` is a library developed by Iron Software and made available as open-source.
+It assists C# Software Engineers in substituting **System.Drawing** within .NET applications across Windows, macOS, and Linux.

-For additional details, visit [IronDrawing](https://ironsoftware.com/open-source/csharp/drawing/docs/).
+For additional details, visit [IronDrawing](https://ironsoftware.com/open-source/csharp/drawing/docs/)